 Every year, Canada opens its doors to over 200,000 immigrants.
 In order for these immigrants to be accepted into the country, however, they need to have filed all necessary paperwork and waited for their case to be accepted by Immigration Canada.
-So our economy is not negatively affected by immigration, Canada has set up Provincial Nominee Programs tailored to granting skilled immigrants priority over unskilled immigrants.
+So our economy is not negatively affected by immigration, in Canada most provinces and territories have their own Provincial Nominee Program (PNP) tailored to granting skilled immigrants priority over unskilled immigrants.

 How Can Immigration Harm Canada’s Economy?